momostarsky/imebra_git/docs/compiling_imebra.rst

 The library folder contains a CMakeLists file, which contains the information needed by CMake to generata a solution file for your platform (a make file, a VisualStudio solution, etc).

-To generate the solution file for your platform, execute the following steps:
+To generate the Imebra shared library, execute the following steps:

 1. Create a folder that will contain the result of the compilation (artifacts)
 2. cd into the created artifacts folder
 3. execute cmake with the path to the Imebra's library folder as parameter
-3. execute cmake with the --build option
+3. execute cmake with the --build option, and on Windows optionally specify the build configuration

 For instance:
 ::